• Professional Development

 By MDSPOSA & USTASC TRAINING PORTAL

 This course meets and exceeds the Maryland requirement for the security officer course of 12 hours.
-The course is taught over 2 days, 6 hours per day.
+The course is taught over 2 days, 6 hours per day for the day course or 3 days, 4 hours per day for the night course.
 In this course, you will learn the required curriculum for security officers prescribed by the Maryland Police and Corrections Training Commission.
+Once you purchase this course, it may not be canceled.
+You can request another later scheduled date if a conflict arises.

 Maryland Security Officer Initial & Renewal Course